The Coloma Rose Garden is once again open to visitors, and is looking spectacular!

 If you have even a passing interest in roses, then the Coloma Rose Garden is a must-visit place.
 With its impressive displays of more than 3,000 varieties of roses from 26 countries, Coloma is one of the most extensive rose gardens in Europe.

 The Coloma Rose Garden is located at Joseph Depauwstraat 25, 1600 Sint-Pieters-Leeuw.
-It’s open from 10 am to 8 pm every day from 21 May to 30 September 2020 except Mondays when it’s closed.
+It’s open from 9 am to 8 pm every day throughout the summer 2021 except Mondays when it’s closed.
 Entrance is free.

 The Coloma Rose Garden is close to the centre of Sint-Pieters-Leeuw and can be reached by public transport as follows: